tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 If you're like me, I was (for some reason) afraid of learning to code in JavaScript at first.
 We just didn't get along.
 Then I stumbled upon this video titled: [This is truly the only way to learn JavaScript](https://www.youtube.com/watch?time_continue=4&v=HnXmI2UVZlU&feature=emb_logo) by Chris Hawkes.

-After watching the video, I was captivated by the fact you could virtually create HTML DOM elements in JavaScript.
-This essentially took out all the need to ever go into my `.html` files, hypothetically speaking.
-Other than to include a `script` element for referencing the client side JavaScript containing all of the virtually created DOM elements.
+After watching the video, I much better understood how the browser received an HTML file from a server and created a Document Object Model (DOM) which represented the HTML elements on the page.
+I was captivated by the fact that we could programmatically create HTML DOM elements in JavaScript without writing any HTML.
+This essentially meant I'd never need to go into my `.html` files ever again, hypothetically speaking :).
+Other than to include a `script` element for referencing the client-side JavaScript containing all of the virtually created DOM elements.

+I don't recommened writing HTML webpages purely with JavaScript, it will be huge bundle of client-side JS and the site will probably not be very performant.
+I do recommend writing HTML pages e.g. `index.html` then sprinkling in JavaScript to mutate and modify the DOM as needed.

 <h2 class="post-heading">So where does HTML fit into the picture?</h2>